GabeOchieng/Zomato_Restaurants_Analysis/README.md

 Analysis of Zomato Restaurants to gain knowledge of rating and popularity in different cities.

-1) Analysis I: Below three images include rating analysis with mover-over tool tip functionality
+1) Analysis I: Below three images include rating analysis with mouse-over tool tip functionality

 - Filtered record of highest and lowest rated restaurants of India: